I’ve been so fortunate to be able to travel around the world and enjoy everything the outdoors has to offer.

 As a self-employed business owner and head of a major financial planning firm, I have been able to take the time away to explore and enjoy the great outdoors.
 From hiking through the mountains, skiing down pristine slopes, camping in serene forests, and most recently my love for pickleball – I’ve done it all!
 Nowadays, my mission is to share my passion for pickleball with everyone I meet.
 There’s nothing quite like being outside and enjoying all that nature has to offer!

-Since I was a little kid, all I wanted to do was be outside.
-Playing in the snow, in a sandbox, in the woods, riding on my bike, playing baseball, it didn’t matter!
+Since I was a little kid, all I wanted to do was be outside and play.
+Playing sports of any kind, riding on my bike, playing baseball, it didn’t matter!
 I just wanted to be outside!

 There’s something about being outside that just makes me feel alive.
 I love the fresh air, the smell of pine trees, and the sound of a river flowing by.
 It’s truly a magical experience that we are fortunate to have, and unfortunately, we may not take advantage of it like we should!

 After I graduated High School, I decided I was heading to Colorado to really get a taste of the great outdoors!
 I attended the University of Denver and studied finance and marketing as I was already pursuing a career in the financial services business.
 When I wasn’t in class, I was in the mountains!
 Skiing, rock climbing, ice climbing, hiking, playing tennis, fly fishing, mountain biking it didn’t matter.
 I wanted to be in the mountains.